-- Contributor – outstanding contributor to athletics/sport through clinics, writing, organizations, support of Wesleyan athletics, as an administrator, volunteer work, professional athletics or international sport organizations.
+- Contributor – outstanding contributor to athletics/sport through clinics, writing, organizations, support of Wesleyan athletics, as an administrator or volunteer , or through professional athletics or international sports organizations.

 - Team – Outstanding record or accomplishments such as an NCAA championship or finalist, ECAC champion or undefeated season.
 Only one team can be selected in a given year